 Alternatives to MindBell

 MindBell is unfortunately not available on iOS (iPhone / iPad).
 Apple users will need an alternative.
-Android users may also like to explore alternatives.
+Android users may also like to explore alternatives (see our directory of the best meditation apps).

 The most notable option is Insight Timer, which provides a similar meditation timer features to MindBell, also for free.
 However, Insight Timer also offers a number of other features including guided meditations, community features, and premium paid content.
 I tend to prefer the minimalist approach of MindBell, but I also use Insight Timer, particularly on Apple devices.